GMestreM/ragxiv/README.md

-# ragxiv
+# ragXiv: Retrieval-Augmented Genearation with arXiv knowledge base

-Retrieval-Augmented Genearation (RAG) system that leverages academic papers on arXiv as its knowledge base
+Retrieval-Augmented Genearation (RAG) system that leverages the vast repository of academic papers on [arXiv](arxiv.org) as its  primary knowledge base.